JonGerhardson/misc-utility-scripts/README.md

 ```
 You can add a second frame showing the same info as a machine readable qr code with the ```--qr``` option.
 You can also display any metadata info available through exiftool as a command line argument, but may run into formatting problems.

 Files are processed in parallel.
 On linux this script will use /dev/shm as a temporary directory if available.
 This is probably not the best way to implement this but worked fine for me.
-Change ```TEMP_DIR_BASE="/dev/shm"```.
+Change ```TEMP_DIR_BASE="/dev/shm"``` if you have issues or run out of RAM.
+Oh and this is provided with no warranties, not fit for any purpose, etc.

 If files are on a spinning hard disk rather than an SSD use ```--hdd``` to read files sequentially.
+See above disclaimer.

 Performance note: File hashes are calculated using the SHA256 algorithm on the full file.
 This is the slowest step, and if you don't need that information it is reccomended you skip it by including ```--no_hash``` in your command.
 This will let the script run significantly faster.
 ```